mpsilfve/mpsilfve/hfst/fst_corpus_weights/README.md

 `weight_fst`
 ------------

-The utility `weight_fst` reads input:output string pairs from `STDIN`.
+The utility `weight_fst` reads `word_form<TAB>analysis` string pairs from `STDIN`.
 It traverses the argument transducer using each of the string pairs and if the string pair is recognized, it adds +1 weight to each transition on the corresponding path and +1 weight to the final state corresponding to the end of the string pair.

 Usage of `weight_fst`:

 `USAGE: cat string_pairs | ./weight_fst input_fst_file output_fst_file`

-In case the argument transducer is non-deterministic, `weight_fst` will weight the first that it finds corresponding the a string pair.
+In case the argument transducer is non-deterministic, `weight_fst` will weight the *first path that it finds* corresponding the a string pair.

 `normalize_weights`
 -------------------